majimearun/crux-ml-workshop/Week 6-7 - NNs and CV/README.md

 There are seperate packages as well that will help you in computer vision, nlp problems, audio etc. like torchvision, torchtext, torchaudio etc.

-Both tensorfow and pytorch have rich hubs with pre-trained state of the art models.
+Both tensorflow and pytorch have rich hubs with pre-trained state of the art models.
 (We'll revisit this in transfer learning don't worry, but you can read up on it now as well.)

 1. [Fireship: PyTorch in 100s](https://www.youtube.com/watch?v=ORMx45xqWkA)